 A woman's risk of breast or ovarian cancer is greatly increased if she inherits a BRCA gene mutation.
 The United States Preventive Services Task Force issued a draft recommendation in April 2013 that gave a "B" rating to screening women who have family members with breast or ovarian cancer.
 The screening identifies a family history that may be associated with an increased risk for potentially harmful mutations in breast cancer susceptibility genes (BRCA1 or BRCA2).
 UnitedHealthcare provides coverage at no cost-share, under most plans, for genetic counseling to women with a family history, and if appropriate following counseling, BRCA testing.
 Some grand fathered plans may continue to apply cost-share to these services.

-UnitedHealthcare's Preventive Care Services Coverage Determination Guideline (CDG) currently covers screening and counseling and will cover the BRCA test for some women starting Oct.
-1, 2013.
-The BRCA test as well as screening and counseling will be covered without cost-share by most plans for women age 18 years of age and older with a family history of ovarian and/or breast cancer and who do not have a personal history or current diagnosis of ovarian and/or breast cancer.
+UnitedHealthcare's Preventive Care Services Coverage Determination Guideline covers screening and counseling and the BRCA test for some women.
+The BRCA test as well as screening and counseling is covered without cost-share by most plans for women age 18 years of age and older with a family history of ovarian and/or breast cancer and who do not have a personal history or current diagnosis of ovarian and/or breast cancer.